seanlavender/seanlavender.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student in economics at the University of Cambridge, where my main advisor is Professor Florin Bilbiie.
+I am a third-year PhD student in economics at the University of Cambridge, where my supervisor is Professor Florin Bilbiie.

 Research fields:
 - Monetary Economics